 The Bottom Line

 Never refinance just because a lender called you with a "great deal."
-Refinancing is a math equation.
-Use a refinance calculator, demand a Loan Estimate document to see the exact closing costs, and find your break-even point before signing any paperwork.
+Refinancing is a math equation with multiple variables: closing costs, monthly savings, break-even timeline, and your plans for the home.
+Use a refinance calculator, demand a Loan Estimate document to see the exact closing costs, understand which type of refinance fits your goal, and find your break-even point before signing any paperwork.
+The best refinance is the one that actually saves you money over your real expected ownership horizon.